Signatures of a subpopulation of hierarchical mergers in the GWTC-4 gravitational-wave dataset: Supplemental Material

-We also test skew-normal and correlated models for the 1G+1G population, as recently employed by the LVK~\cite{gwtc3pop, Banagiri:2025dxo, gwtc4pop}, and find both are \textit{dis}favored over a Gaussian 1G+1G component.
+We also test skew-normal and correlated models for the 1G+1G population, as recently employed by the LVK~\cite{gwtc3pop, Banagiri:2025dxo, gwtc4pop}, and find both are disfavored over an uncorrelated Gaussian 1G+1G component.
 The posteriors on the skewness and correlation coefficient are centered near and consistent with zero.
 This suggests the inferred skewness in Ref.~\cite{gwtc4pop} comes from a need to accommodate a dominant population with primarily positive $\chieff$ and a subdominant group that includes negative $\chieff$.
 However, a two-component model with a symmetric, narrow dominant component better fits the data.

-The results presented above enforce symmetry in the ellipse component about $\chieff=0$.
-We test whether this assumption is valid by allowing the ellipse to be non-centered in $\chieff$.
-The posterior on the centering parameter $\chi_0$ is slightly positive, but consistent with zero, and the non-centered model is mildly disfavored over a centered ellipse.
-The preference for symmetry suggests hierarchical mergers from dense stellar clusters, as opposed to AGN or triple systems, dominate the population.
+Finally, we relax the assumption of symmetry in the ellipse-arc component about $\chieff=0$ by fitting for its center.
+The posterior on the centering parameter is consistent with zero and the non-centered model is disfavored.